validmind/documentation/README.md

 We believe in the power of collaboration and welcome contributions from the community.
 If you've noticed an issue or have ideas for improvement, please create a pull request or submit an issue.
 A member of ValidMind's documentation team will review your suggestions and support you in contributing to the docs.

-- Follow the [Quickstart](https://docs.validmind.ai/guide/quickstart.html) for a 20 minute introduction to the Developer Framework and ValidMind Platform.
+- Follow the [Quickstart](https://docs.validmind.ai/guide/quickstart-try-developer-framework-with-jupyterhub.html) for a 15-minute introduction to the Developer Framework and ValidMind Platform.

 - Read the [Developer Framework docs](https://docs.validmind.ai/guide/developer-framework.html) for more information about ValidMind's open source tests and Jupyter notebooks.